Paul1337/JTester/Readme.md

 Configuration is for cli tool.
 There is a default configuration, which is used when you run `jsteter` without params.
-You can override it by _jtester.config.js_ which should export config object (in cjs or esm as you like).
+You can override it by _jtester.config.js_ which should export default config object (in cjs or esm as you like).
 That file should be located in the place where you run `jtester`.
 And that configuration may be overriden by cli options (highest priority).